Who Are We?

 WSU Snohomish County Extension Beach Watchers receive 80 hours of university-caliber training involving field trips and lectures from over 35 local experts on topics like salmon, water quality, ocean acidification, intertidal life history, coastal processes, native plants, youth education techniques, and so much more!
 Beach Watchers agree to volunteer at least 80 hours over two years.
 The training expands our minds and the volunteering expands our skills, our hearts and our connection to our community and the landscape.Beach Watchers work on a broad range of projects, allowing each of us to find the ones that meet our unique interests in our own communities.
 Projects range from doing beach interpretation of marine life at local parks during low tides to water quality sampling to organizing preschool story time at local libraries.

-Learn more about Snohomish County WSU Beach Watcher Training , enrollment starts soon!
+Learn more about how to become a Beach Watcher on Snohomish County WSU Beach Watcher Training webpage.

 Become a Beach Naturalist

 Each year we offer a shortened training course and volunteer opportunity for people who want to dip their toes into Puget Sound intertidal ecology.
 WSU Beach Naturalists receive 17 hours of training with expert presenters and field time to learn about marine life and how to share their knowledge with the public.
 The training prepares you to volunteer at least 14 hours (4 shifts) over the spring and summer sharing what you’ve learned with youth and beach visitors at Edmonds, Mukilteo or Stanwood.

 Interested in learning more about becoming a Beach Watcher or Naturalist?
 Visit our volunteer training page , enrollment starts soon!

 Learn about our Puget Sound Marine Youth Education Program (UPDATE: The 2019 season is now full.
 Look for 2020 info coming late fall.)